EDITORIAL: Fueling our fear with higher gas prices - BC Local News

 A look out the window on any of our major commuter roadways should show this, right?

 Turns out we may have spoken too soon.
-Even with the price of gas across Metro Vancouver hovering on either side of $1.60(!) a litre(!!), the majority of residents are still reliant on their automobiles, whether for commuting to and from work, shopping for necessities or just getting out and about while living their lives.
+Even with the price of gas on the Semiahmoo Peninsula hovering on either side of $1.60(!) a litre(!!), the majority of residents are still reliant on their automobiles, whether for commuting to and from work, shopping for necessities or just getting out and about while living their lives.

 Lower Mainland gas prices hit record-breaking 160+ cents a litre https://t.co/LMIUVo5sm7